LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 export default App;
 ```

 Here, you've set up your routes using `Browser routes`, `Switch`, and `Route` components imported from the `react-router-dom` module.
 The path to your home page is blank ("/").
 It displays the text Application home.
-It runs a `Auth` component that was earlier imported.
+It runs an `Auth` component that was earlier imported.
 A second route is made for a second page with a path of "/login" that runs the `CallAPI` component on the new page.

 You'll then create a page that will serve as the landing page for your site.
 To do this, create a `Landing.js` file in your `src` folder and input the following code: